 Note that most downtown writing centres now use a shared online booking system.
 To make an appointment with your writing centre, use the live link on your writing centre's webpage, or start from the common login page.
 You will need to get a UTORid before you can use the online booking system.
 (See online info.)

 Also note that students from all faculties can take advantage of the drop-in hours at the Academic Success Centre.
-U of T students may also attend the Academic Success Centre's workshops or look into their Peer-Assisted Study Sessions.
+U of T students may also attend the Academic Success Centre's workshops or look into their programs for Peer Support.